Discount

 Since the beginning of time man has been curious about the afterlife.
 What happens to us after we pass?
 That 'haunting' question has plagued him and driven him to seek a better understanding through both spiritual/philosophic examination and scientific research.

 Generally speaking, the field of paranormal investigation has been led by those who prefer to rely on spiritual and psychic means.
-With advancements in technology and civilizations growing scepticism many are turning their efforts to focus more on a scientific platform.
+With advancements in technology and civilizations growing more sceptical many are turning their efforts to focus more on a scientific platform.
 As paranormal investigators our goal is to provide undeniable proof of paranormal activity and study means in which to advance our knowledge of what lies beyond our current scope.

 I will below outline the technologies that can be used for the purposes of paranormal investigation and ghost hunting.
 Keeping in mind that the field of paranormal research is completely theoretical at this point, we can only speculate as to what can be used and provide advice from people who have experimented which each.
 I have collected tips and advice from fellow paranormal investigators and noted them in this site, which I hope will provide you with a basis from which to conduct your own research into the paranormal.